Snorkel (swimming): Separate snorkels

 A snorkel may be either separate from, or integrated into, a swim or dive mask.
-The integrated snorkel mask may be a half-mask, which encloses the eyes and nose but excludes the mouth, or a full-face mask, which covers the eyes, nose, and mouth.

-A separate snorkel typically comprises a tube for breathing and a means of attaching the tube to the head of the wearer.
+A separate snorkel, or tube snorkel, typically comprises a tube for breathing and a means of attaching the tube to the head of the wearer.
 The tube has an opening at the top and a mouthpiece at the bottom.
 Some tubes are topped with a valve to prevent water from entering the tube when it is submerged.

 Although snorkels come in many forms, they are primarily classified by their dimensions and secondarily by their orientation and shape.
-The length and the inner diameter (or inner volume) of the tube are paramount health and safety considerations when matching a snorkel to the morphology of its end-user.
-The orientation and shape of the tube must also be taken into account when matching a snorkel to its use while seeking to optimise ergonomic factors such as streamlining, airflow and water retention.
+The length and the inner diameter (or inner volume) of the tube are important ergonomic considerations when matching a snorkel to the requirements of its user.
+The orientation and shape of the tube must also be taken into account when matching a snorkel to its use while seeking to optimise ergonomic factors such as streamlining, airflow, water retention, interrupting the field of vision, and work of breathing.

 Dimensions

-The total length, inner diameter and internal volume of a snorkel tube are matters of utmost importance because they affect the user's ability to breathe normally while swimming or floating head downwards on the surface of the water.
+The total length, inner diameter and internal volume of a snorkel tube are important because they affect the user's ability to breathe normally and ventilate adequately through the tube.
+Internal volume represents the dead space of the snorkel, and inside diameter and length are used as proxies for the internal volume.
 These dimensions also have implications for the user's ability to blow residual water out of the tube when surfacing.
-A long or narrow snorkel tube, or a tube with abrupt changes in direction, or internal surface irregularities will have greater breathing resistance, while a wide tube will have a larger dead space and may be hard to clear of water.
-A short tube will be susceptible to swamping by waves.
+A long or narrow snorkel tube, or a tube with abrupt changes in direction, or internal surface irregularities will have greater breathing resistance due to friction, while a wide tube will have a larger dead space for the same length and may be hard to clear of water.
+A short tube or a tube aligned at the wrong angle, will be more susceptible to swamping by waves.

 To date, all national and international standards on snorkels specify two ranges of tube dimensions to meet the health and safety needs of their end-users, whether young or old, short or tall, with low or high lung capacity.
-The snorkel dimensions at issue are the total length, the inner diameter and/or the inner volume of the tube.
+These dimensions are the total length, the inner diameter and/or the inner volume of the tube.
 The specifications of the standardisation bodies are tabulated below.

-The table above shows how snorkel dimensions have changed over time in response to progress in swimming and diving science and technology:
+The table above shows how snorkel dimension limits have changed over time in response to better understanding of the effects of dead space and breathing resistance on carbon dioxide retention.